Ortega-Dan/CalendarWorkHoursCounter/README.md

 If you want to know a different day hit Ctrl + Shift + k\
-and enter de day you want to check acording to the instructions in the prompt presented\
+and enter the day you want to check acording to the instructions in the prompt presented\
 or leave empty to calculate the entire visible week.